mattbriggs/text-miner/README.md

 # Text Miner

 Text Miner is a Python application designed to process a text corpus stored in a SQLite database.
 The application extracts data from a database that contains corpus, generates summaries, and identifies the top fifty terms within the documents.
-Developed by Matt Briggs, this tool is useful for quick content analysis and data extraction from large text collections.
+The tool can be used for quick content analysis and data extraction from large text collections.

 ## Version
 0.0.1 | Matt Briggs